yz778/hyprfloat/README.md

 ## Features

+- **ALT-Tab Window Switching**: A window switcher with previews, MRU (Most-Recently-Used) focus, and an option to switch between windows of the same class.
 - **Workspace Overview**: Arranges all windows into a grid, similar to GNOME's overview.
 - **Float Mode**: Toggles all windows between tiling and floating, with customizable Hyprland settings for each mode.
 - **Window Snapping**: Snaps the active window to fractional portions of the screen.
 - **Window Centering**: Centers the active window, with an option to scale it.
 - **Multi-monitor Support**: Move windows between monitors while maintaining relative size and position.

+## Commands

+- `hyprfloat alttab <next|prev> [sameclass]`: Switches between windows.
+  - `next`: Switches to the next window in the MRU list.
+  - `prev`: Switches to the previous window in the MRU list.
+  - `sameclass`: (Optional) Only switches between windows of the same class.
+- `hyprfloat center <scale>`: Centers the active window and optionally scales it.
+- `hyprfloat events`: (Debugging) Prints Hyprland events.
+- `hyprfloat movemon <direction>`: Moves the active window to another monitor.
+- `hyprfloat overview`: Shows the workspace overview.
+- `hyprfloat snap <x0> <x1> <y0> <y1>`: Snaps the active window to a fractional portion of the screen.
+- `hyprfloat togglefloat [mode]`: Toggles floating mode for all windows.
+- `hyprfloat version`: Prints the version of hyprfloat.

 ## Configuration